ashpursglove/ashs_construction_calculator/README.md

 ---

-## Executable Release (Yes, Really)
+## Executable Release (For People Who Do Not Want Python Opinions)

-There is a **standalone EXE** available in the GitHub Releases section.
+A **standalone EXE** is available in the GitHub Releases section.

-- No Python install required
+- No Python installation required
 - No virtual environments
-- No command line incantations
+- No command line
-- Just download, double-click, and calculate things
+- No “it works on my machine” energy

+Download it.
+Double-click it.
-It is portable.
+It runs.
-It does not phone home.

 It does not update itself mid-calculation.

-If it breaks, it breaks honestly.
+It does not ask for permissions it doesn’t need.
+It does not try to sell you a premium tier.

 ---